Mike Vickers: Solo

 At the end of 1965, Vickers quit Manfred Mann, although his first solo album, I Wish I Were a Group Again, did not appear until 1968.
 In June 1967, Vickers conducted the orchestra for the live recording of the Beatles' "All You Need Is Love", which was shown on live TV across the world when communications satellite technology was celebrated by a worldwide linkup.

 Vickers continued as a composer and arranger for records, television shows, and films.
 He composed "Pegasus", the theme from the cult ITV series The Adventures of Don Quick in 1970.
 One of his most familiar TV compositions is "Jet Set", which was used as the theme music for the NBC game show Jackpot in 1974–75, and as opening music for the sports series This Week in Baseball from 1977, until the programme's end in 2011.
 However, he did not write TWIBs iconic closing theme, "Gathering Crowds"; that was written by John Scott.
 His film work includes the scores to The Sandwich Man (1966), Press for Time (1966), My Lover, My Son (1970), Please Sir!
 (1971), Dracula A.D.
 1972 (1972), The Sex Thief (1973), and the fantasy films At the Earth's Core (1976) and Warlords of Atlantis (1978).

+In 1977, Vickers scored a UK chart hit under his own name, when Kenny Everett used his track "Retribution" as music for the Captain Kremmen cartoon segments on his television show, which became the single "Captain Kremmen (Retribution)".
+The track reached number 32 on the charts, and the duo appeared on Top of the Pops in November.

 Vickers was an early user of the Moog synthesizer and found work outside his usual composing and arranging jobs as a programmer and performer of Moog equipment in the late 1960s, including teaching the Beatles how to use the Moog during recording sessions for the Abbey Road album.

 He also founded the Baker Street Philharmonic, releasing singles, EPs, and four albums between 1969 and 1972.
 His instrumental piece "Visitation", composed and recorded in 1971, was used in the Polish television science series Sonda, broadcast between 1977 and 1989.